create-signal/cmdk-solid/README.md

 **Unstyled?** Yes, use the listed CSS selectors.

 **Hydration mismatch?** This may be a bug in your code.
-Feel free to create an issue in this repo if you are sure it isn't
+Feel free to create an issue in this repo if you are sure it is not.

 **Weird/wrong behavior?** Make sure your `Command.Item` has a unique `value`.